 Finally, we reviewed the performance trends by geographic areas.
 There were already enrollment concerns in the Northeast due to declining populations, and the pandemic has placed an even larger spotlight on declining populations.

 Our Pittsburgh neighbors at Niche wrote a great article highlighting survey results about student decision behavior.
-The overlap with trends in our own data was uncanny, especially reviewing the Northeast regional and other key pockets throughout the country.
+The overlap with trends in our own data was uncanny, especially reviewing the Northeast region and other key pockets throughout the country.

 There were so many geographic trends that we could get lost for days.
-For the sake of brevity, we’ll focus on the impact on the Northeast.
+For the sake of brevity, we’ll focus on the impact to the Northeast.
 When comparing the average deposit rate from May 1, 2020, to May 1, 2019, partner institutions within the Northeast are seeing a rate of -21.4%.
 Compare that to the rest of the country at -10.9%.